-5 Food and Agriculture Organization (FAO), Good Agricultural Practices Principles (2007).
-Among others, good practices include those that select cultivars and varieties on an understanding of their characteristics, including response to sowing or planting time, productivity, quality, market acceptability and nutritional value, disease and stress resistance, edaphic and climatic adaptability, and response to fertilizers and agrochemicals; maximize the biological
+3 Food and Agriculture Organization (FAO), Good Agricultural Practices Principles, (2007).
+Among others, good practices include those that select cultivars and varieties on an understanding of their characteristics, including response to sowing or planting time, productivity, quality, market acceptability and nutritional value, disease and stress

-- Collect meteorological data on precipitation, evapotranspiration, temperature, sunlight, and use information to inform and guide agronomic and silviculture management techniques. - Use soil maps and soil survey results to determine crop suitability and appropriate soil management practices. - Develop and implement a soil monitoring and management plan that includes soil and terrain mapping and erosion risk identification. - Conduct regular surveys to monitor soil structure and chemistry in order to identify areas where remedial action is required. - Recycle and/or incorporate organic materials (e.g., crop residues, compost, and manures) to replenish soil organic matter and improve soil water-holding capacity. - Minimize the use of pesticides by implementing a pest and disease early warning system, by using biological pest and disease control methods, and by implementing control measures before outbreaks require large-scale control.
+- Collect meteorological data on precipitation, evapotranspiration, temperature, and sunlight, then use this information to inform and guide agronomic management techniques. - Use soil maps and soil survey results to determine crop suitability and appropriate soil management practices. - Develop and implement a soil monitoring and management plan that includes soil and terrain mapping and erosion risk identification. - Conduct regular surveys to monitor soil structure and chemistry in order to identify areas where remedial action is required. - Recycle and/or incorporate organic materials (e.g., crop residues, compost, and manures) to replenish soil organic matter and improve soil water-holding capacity whenever available and economically viable. - Minimize the use of pesticides by implementing a pest and disease early-warning system, by using biological pest and disease control methods, and by implementing control measures before outbreaks require large-scale control. - Follow good practice irrigation guidance to avoid negative impacts on soil productivity.